Adding Additional Questions to SIRS

 The Student Instructional Ratings Survey is intended to assist faculty in collecting information from students about their teaching and their courses, and the statistical summary of responses are shared with the student population at the SIRS Results web site.
 Additional questions should be consistent with that purpose.

 Questions already available in Sakai: The survey tool has a number of questions already in the system.
 These can be found under the “expert” option (see point five above) (Although Sakai calls these “expert questions”, it is best to consider them as commonly used, best-practice questions).
+You can browse a preview list of the available questions.

 Remember, if you add many extra questions, students may not complete them, i.e. “survey fatigue”.
 You can currently add a maximum of 10 additional questions, however we recommend no more than 5.